-In front of the 100-year-old villa, the construction unit is implementing.
+In front of the 100-year-old villa being constructed by the unit.
 Photo: Hoang Anh

 Specifically, the Department requested the Project Management Board and Bien Hoa City People's Committee to direct relevant units to temporarily suspend construction on the section passing through the ancient villa area, while maintaining the current status and fencing in this area.